altwajre/hello-akka/resources/docs/03-actors/08-persistence-schema-evolution/README.md

 ### Solution:
 Adding fields is the most common change you’ll need to apply to your messages
 - so make sure the serialization format you picked for your payloads can handle it appropriately,
 - i.e. such changes should be binary compatible.
-This is easily achieved using the right serializer toolkit
+- This is easily achieved using the right serializer toolkit.
-- we recommend something like [Google Protocol Buffers](https://developers.google.com/protocol-buffers) or [Apache Thrift](https://thrift.apache.org/) however other tools may fit your needs just as well
+- We recommend something like [Google Protocol Buffers](https://developers.google.com/protocol-buffers) or [Apache Thrift](https://thrift.apache.org/) however other tools may fit your needs just as well.
-- picking a serializer backend is something you should research before picking one to run with.
+- Picking a serializer backend is something you should research before picking one to run with.
 - In the following examples we will be using protobuf, mostly because we are familiar with it,
 - it does its job well and Akka is using it internally as well.